 - make sure your shoes have been polished/cleaned - sandals, open toe shoes or similar footwear should be avoided;

-- for men, avoid overtly colourful or bright ties (unless you know the interviewer or team you applying to join have a penchant for such ties!);
+- avoid overtly colourful or bright ties (unless you know the interviewer or team you applying to join have a penchant for such ties!);

 - make sure your teeth are cleaned of the day's food and drink and fingernails are groomed.
 Ladies — check there is no lipstick stuck to your teeth;